icambron/twix.js/docs/docs.md

 ###toArray

 Returns an array of Moment objects from the range, spaced out by the specified period.
-Works the same as [iterate()](#iterate) but collects the results for you.
+Works the same as [iterate()](#iterate) and takes all the same arguments, but collects the results for you.

 ```js
 var arr = moment('1982-05-24T5:00').twix('1982-05-27T6:00').toArray('days');